-Each tour is a set of experiments that can be performed using either Matlab or Scilab.
-At the beginning of each tour, you are asked to download and install the required toolboxes … (there exists three toolboxes: general/signal/graph), that contain many useful helper functions.
-Each tour alternates between code you can copy/paste in Matlab or Scilab, and exercises you need to solve on your own.
+Each tour is a set of experiments that can be performed using either Matlab, Python or Julia.
+At the beginning of each tour, you are asked to download and install the required toolboxes, that contain many useful helper functions.
+Each tour alternates between code you can copy/paste and exercises you need to solve on your own.

 If you are using codes from these Numerical Tours for your own research, you should cite the Numerical Tours as: